-The present condition, the sensitivity of the VEC to change, and any trends and stressors affecting the VECs are described in the baseline condition for each VEC in Section 6.
+The present condition, the sensitivity of the VEC to change, and any trends and stressors affecting the VECs are described in the baseline condition for each VEC in Section 6 of Volume 1 and Section 4 of Volume 2.

 The VEC thresholds, limits of acceptable change or preferred condition were defined on a case-by-case basis during the impact assessment process depending on the VEC and the nature of the cumulative impact being assessed.
 Where objective threshold values are included in the Project Standards, these were adopted, if relevant to the cumulative impact.
 For most VECs, however, threshold values are not defined, and a preferred condition, or limits of acceptable change, were used based on their pre-construction condition.